Pete Townshend: Guest appearances

 In 1968 Townshend helped assemble a band called Thunderclap Newman consisting of three musicians he knew: pianist Andy Newman (an old art school friend), drummer John "Speedy" Keen (who had written "Armenia City in the Sky" for the Who to record for their 1967 studio album The Who Sell Out) and teenage guitarist Jimmy McCulloch (later to join Wings).
 Townshend produced the band and played bass on their recordings under the tongue-in-cheek pseudonym "Bijou Drains".
 Their first recording was the single "Something in the Air", which became a number one hit in the UK and a substantial hit elsewhere in the world.
 Following this success, Townshend produced their sole album, Hollywood Dream.

 In 1971 Townshend, along with Keith Moon and Ronnie Lane, backed Mike Heron (of the Incredible String Band) on one song "Warm Heart Pastry" from Heron's first solo LP, Smiling Men with Bad Reputations.
 On the album notes, they are listed as "Tommy and the Bijoux".

 In 1984 Townshend contributed lyrics to the track "I'm the Answer" on his brother Simon's debut solo album, Sweet Sound.

 Townshend shares songwriting credit on two songs ("Love on the Air" and "All Lovers Are Deranged") on Pink Floyd guitarist David Gilmour's 1984 solo album About Face.

-Through much of 2005, Townshend recorded and performed alongside his girlfriend Rachel Fuller, a classically trained pianist and singer-songwriter.
+Townshend often recorded and performed alongside his girlfriend Rachel Fuller, a classically trained pianist and singer-songwriter.

 In 2006 Townshend opened a website for implementation of The Lifehouse Method based on his 1971 Lifehouse concept.
 This website was in collaboration with composer Lawrence Ball and software developer David Snowden, with instrumentation by Steve Hills.
-Applicants at the website could input data to compose a musical "portrait" which the musical team could then develop into larger compositions for a planned concert or series of concerts.
+Applicants at the website could input data to compose a musical "portrait" that the musical team could then develop into larger compositions for a planned concert or series of concerts.